cbw1243/CropScapeR/README.md

 ### Key parameters
 The four functions introduced above take three necessary inputs to work: `aoi`, `year`, `type`.
 API key is not needed.

 * `aoi`: Area of Interest.
-An AOI can be a state (defined by state FIPS code), a county (defined by county FIPS code), a rectangle/box (defined by four corner points), a polygon (defined by multiple points), a point (defined a single coordinate), or a custom area (defined by an ESRI shapefile provided by users).
+An AOI can take various shapes.
+Specifically, it can be:
+  + a state defined by a 2-digit state FIPS code;
+  + a county defined by a 5-digit county FIPS code;
+  + a box defined by 4 corner points or a spatial `sf` object;
+  + a polygon defined by at least 3 coordinates;
+  + a single point defined by a coordinate;
+  + a custom area defined by an ESRI shapefile provided by users.
 * `year`: a year value.
 * `type`: Type of the AOI. 'f' for county, 'b' for box area, 'ps' for polygon, 'p' for a single coordinate, 's' for ESRI shapefile.